Chayei Sarah: The Weekly Maqam

 In the Weekly Maqam, Sephardi Jews each week base the songs of the services on the content of that week's parashah.
-For Parashat Chayei Sarah, Sephardi Jews apply Maqam Hijaz, the maqam that expresses mourning and sadness, because the parashah contains the deaths of both Sarah and Abraham.
+For Parashat Chayei Sarah, Jews from Aleppo apply Maqam Hijaz, the maqam that expresses mourning and sadness in Syrian Jewish traditions, because the parashah contains the deaths of both Sarah and Abraham.
+Jews from Damascus, meanwhile, will use Maqam Saba, which is generally the Maqam for painful occasions across the Arab world.

 Tomb of Sarah

 The tomb of Sarah is located in the Cave of Machpelah in Hebron along with that of Abraham and the other Biblical Matriarchs and Patriarchs.
 Every year on the Shabbat in which Parashat Chayei Sarah is read in synagogue services, thousands of people visit the site.
 Known as Shabbat Hebron, the weekend can attract more than 35,000 people.

 Haftarah

 A haftarah is a text selected from the books of Nevi'im ("The Prophets") that is read publicly in the synagogue after the reading of the Torah on Sabbath and holiday mornings.
 The haftarah usually has a thematic link to the Torah reading that precedes it.

 The specific text read following Parashah Chayei Sarah varies according to different traditions within Judaism.
 Examples are: